 Why do both laws come with pain and suffering?

 As we move closer in exploring the connection between the physical laws and the moral laws, one now comes to the beginning of the story in Christianity.
 The yearning question of mankind is why is there pain and suffering?
 Since God created his creation with these laws, why do both laws (moral and physical) come with pain and suffering attached to it?
 Christianity explains this question by pointing to the beginning of the story.
 It is appropriate to look at the start of the story as humanity is asking the pain and suffering question from the middle of the story.
 Just like if Kevin walks into the middle of a movie and asks what is going on in the movie, the others who are familiar with the story will begin to explain what is going on by first describing to Kevin what happened in the opening scene of the movie.
-Well, the opening scene in the Christian story is the fall of man in Genesis.
+The opening scene in the Christian story is the fall of man in Genesis.
 In the beginning, God and mankind enjoyed an intimate and perfect relationship in Eden.
 Everything worked well at first in Eden.
 In Eden, there was no pain and suffering.
 There were no hurricanes, cancer, or anything of that like.
 God’s creation was in its perfected state.
 Also in Eden, God gave the human race a choice; either to participate in God’s creation (love God), or refuse to participate in God’s creation (love yourself).
 Recall in the last article that love has to come with a free choice.
 By asking his creation to participate with him, God is asking his creation if they want to love him – or if they prefer to love themselves.
 As God was giving instructions to mankind much like a father, God indicated: “You may freely eat the fruit of every tree in the garden; but you must not eat from the tree of knowledge of good and evil, for when you eat of it you will surely die” (Genesis 2:16-17).
 In this story, the tree and the fruit are most likely an allegory the ancient author used to describe the teaching of knowledge in the moral and physical laws.
 Notice that the tree is called the knowledge of good and evil.
 Here, the author is poetically describing God’s instruction to man about the intrinsic connection of the physical law and the moral law.
 After all, the words both “good and evil” are a description of the moral realm and the word “knowledge” is a clue to the totality of the physical world.
 Then, as the story unfolds, an outside entity that was craftier than man, tricked them into believing going to the knowledge of good and evil would not hurt them.
 In fact, this outside “thing” indicated that going to the teaching of knowledge of good and evil would bring man pleasure, power, and be like God.
 Then, the story describes that they saw the fruit (teaching) “pleasing to the eye and also desirable for gaining wisdom” (Genesis 3:6).
 However, after the man and woman ate the fruit, their eyes were open, and they realized what they had done.
 With this story, the moral laws and the physical laws combine to illustrate the origin of the problem with both laws.
 The problem lies with humanity’s bad decision not to obey their Creator.
 Then end result is that sin, pain, and suffering enters the human scene and ruins everything.

 There are a couple of points to unpack here.
 First, notice the place God instructed Adam and Eve not to go to was the knowledge of good and evil.
 Recall, that morality is based on a choice.
 Also, the choice morality is based on comes from knowing the data of the physical world.
 Once a person knows the physical law, the moral law of good and bad becomes clearer.
 So, free choice in the moral law is dependent on knowledge in the physical laws.
 For example, once people know that smoking can destroy their lungs, then the moral choice for people to say smoking is bad becomes obvious.
 What is going on in Genesis is that God is telling mankind that since they do not know, and God does know, people by themselves are not in a good position to accurately understand the moral law.
 Only through God’s knowledge can people make sense of good and evil.
 However, what they did in Eden was divorce themselves from the very knowledge they need in order to understand good and evil.
 This would be like trying to understand morality apart from knowing the physical laws.
 How can a person say what is good or bad unless he first knows the thing he needs to reference as good or bad?
-How can a person say alcohol is bad unless he first understands what alcohol does?
-Indeed, if one does not have knowledge of what alcohol does he is in danger of saying alcohol is good (like teenagers often do).
+How can a person say heroine is bad unless he first understands what heroine does?
+Indeed, if one does not have knowledge of what heroine does he is in danger of saying heroine is good.
 Yet, this is precisely what happened in the fall.
 Mankind separated himself from the very knowledge he needs to understand both the physical laws and the moral laws.
 Given that both the laws are interconnected, the result is a disconnect between the physical laws and the moral laws.
 The choice man made resulted in a creation where both laws would be obscure to man and thus, both laws would be flawed.
 The Genesis account reveals this idea when it indicates their eyes were open, and they saw they were naked.
 Obviously, this sentence is not a complete literal description because before the incident, they could see fine and they were naked yet “not ashamed” (Genesis 2:25).
 Therefore, what the author is revealing in “their eyes were open” and they “saw they were naked” is that they realized with their choice they had caused the detachment between the physical laws and the moral laws.
 Indeed, after they went to this “tree,” God’s response to them in declaring “curse is the ground” and “thorns and thistles it will bring you” (Genesis 3: 17-18) is a poetic way of telling man, now that you’ve made this lousy decision, both the physical laws and the moral laws will now be corrupted and flawed.
 In the fall, God’s soul went from front and center to mankind to now hidden within their conscience.
 The feeling of Adam & Eve being ashamed was a trigger to them from their conscience of the problem they created in the moral and physical laws.
 Adam and Eve also realized that this decision resulted into sin – which is the slow death of their soul from divorcing themselves from God.

 The fall gave human beings bad behavior (sin) in the moral dimension and destruction in the physical dimension.
 The greatest of sins is pride.
 Pride is the decision in which mankind trusted themselves over God.
 Imagine an author creating a story for the characters in the novel.
 Being the creator of the story, the author has all the knowledge of the entire story.
 Now, imagine the author wants the characters to participate in making this great story with him.
 However, instead of following the author’s instructions, the characters tell the author to leave.
 Then, the characters attempt to make the story themselves from their limited vantage point.
 What would we think if half-way through the story, the characters started to complain how bad the story was turning out, and instead of blaming their bad choice, they instead blamed the author they chose to kick out.
 What would you think of this?
 Given the book analogy we know see what happened.
 In the fall, the character of the story wanted to change the author’s meaning of the book (moral choice).
 However, by changing the meaning of the book, they simultaneously altered the words of the book (physical laws).
 If the choice to change the meaning of morality was flawed it necessarily follows that the physical laws of this creation becomes flawed.
 So, all the defective elements of creation (cancer, hurricanes, flooding) is a result of the character’s (people) bad choice to change the meaning of the book.
 Therefore, pain and suffering is the character’s doing; not the author’s (God) doing.